 Be sure to note, though—some purists won’t consider invoice financing a cash flow loan because it’s technically secured by the invoice itself.
 Indeed, invoice financing companies like Fundbox will underwrite based on the quality of the invoice you’re trying to finance—not your business’s current cash flow.

-But generally, the lender will want to see at least $130,000 in annual revenue, a 600 credit score or higher, and one year of business history on the books.
+But generally, the lender will want to see at least $100,000 in annual revenue, a 600 credit score or higher, and one year of business history on the books.

 With an MCA, a merchant cash advance company advances you a set amount of cash upfront.
 In exchange, you repay the advance, plus interest, through a percentage of your daily credit and debit card sales.

 Since you repay daily, it’s important to keep in mind that this deduction will reduce your daily cash flow.
 In addition, you may be required to switch your merchant account provider—lenders only work with specific providers in order to make the automatic debit process for repayment easier.

 The qualification process for an MCA is fairly simple.
-The cash advance company will be looking for at least one year in business, an annual revenue of at least $50,000, and a credit score of 500 or higher.
+The cash advance company will be looking for at least one year in business, annual revenue of at least $50,000, and a credit score of 500 or higher.

 It’s important to keep in mind that MCAs are one of the most expensive financing tools on the lending market, so careful consideration should be given to other methods of funding before you decide to proceed with this product.

-You’ll only need a 550 credit score and two years of business history on the books.
+You’ll only need a 500 credit score and one year of business history on the books.
 The higher your annual revenue, the more likely you are to qualify.

 So, how do you know if a cash flow loan will be the best choice for your current financial needs?
 Let’s walk through some examples and see if any are a good fit:

-If the answer is yes to any of these questions, then a cash flow loan for your small business could be the perfect solution.
+If the answer is “yes” to any of these questions, then a cash flow loan for your small business could be the perfect solution.